knurling-rs/test-driver-crate-example/README.md

 # `test-driver-crate-example`

-Example of testing a driver crate using mocks and `defmt-test` tests.
+Example of testing a driver crate using mocks and `defmt-test`.
+[Check out the associated blog post here!](https://ferrous-systems.com/blog/test-driver-crate/).

-> TODO add link to blog post when it's live

 ## License